verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] What's been the best part of your week so far?
 - [ ] Spoken like a true relic
 - [ ] There's a seat waiting for you at a table you haven't even seen yet.
+- [ ] Oh, to wake up grateful for the pulse in my neck; to meet the mirror without dread.
+I need to be enough—for myself.